aweymo-ui/python_obsidian/content/5_python.md

 </div>
 <br>

-**After following these steps**, your Python tool should run successfully, and you will find the extracted highlights in the `annotation_extraction/B` folder in two separate markdown files organized categorically and chronologically.
+**After following these steps** your Python tool should run successfully, and you will find the extracted highlights in the `annotation_extraction/B` folder in two separate markdown files organized categorically and chronologically.